But, I also want to help you overcome this one common pitfall that so many backpackers experience.

 Now, imagine if it was just a little too small for you, if it didn’t have enough space to cover all your gear, if it weighed you down, or if it was too complicated to set up.
 All of these things will annoy you and waste your time.
 And you know what?
 I don’t want to waste your time.
 Backpacking is meant to be fun.

 You’re probably thinking, what makes a backpacking tent truly great?
-I’ve designed this list of the best backpacking tents to make sure you find a tent that fits your lifestyle.
+I’ve designed this list of tents to make sure you find one that fits your lifestyle.
 From the ultra-lightweight minimalist designs, to the beefier, fortress-in-a-bag-style tents, I’ve got you covered.

 If you’re looking to travel far for a long-trip—in either duration or mileage—those ounces of pack weight start to add up fast.
 Depending on the length of your trip, you’re already carrying a lot.
 You have your food, survival tools, waterproof gear, water purification, and much more.
 Put it all together and you could have a back-breaking heavy pack before you know it.